charanjeet2008/100-days-javascript/DesignPatterns/Structural/Structural.md

 Converts the interface of a class into another interface client expect.
 Lets classes work together that couldn't otherwise because of incompatible interfaces.
 Also called Wrapper or Translator.

+Adapters basically allow objects or classes to function together which normally couldn't due to their incompatible interfaces.
+The adapter translates calls to its interface into calls to the original interface and the code required to achieve this is usually quite minimal.
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/e/e5/W3sDesign_Adapter_Design_Pattern_UML.jpg)
 ![alt text](https://dotnettricks.blob.core.windows.net/img/designpatterns/adapter.png)
 https://en.wikipedia.org/wiki/Adapter_pattern